 I know there are many out there who think we don’t need lesson plans in special education.
-Their thinking is that the IEPs will drive the lesson plans for each student.
+Many teachers think that the IEPs will drive the lesson plans for each student.
 Or that every student is so individualized that lesson plans don’t make sense.
-I’m sure there are other reasons, but there are so many more reasons why lesson plans are important
+Read on for my take on why lesson planning is critical.

 There are so many things we have to think about.

 - Are the materials teaching the skill I intended?